-I am what I call a blended author.
-I write contemporary romance under Kate Curran, nonfiction children’s books under Kathy Coatney and I blog about living a healthy lifestyle.
+I write contemporary romance, nonfiction children’s books and I blog about living a healthy lifestyle.
 While each type of writing I do is unique, they are all very much a part of me as a woman, wife, mother and grandmother.
 I love to hear from my readers.
 What you like, don’t like, how life is treating you at the moment—the good, the bad, the ugly.
 Comment on my blog or email me anytime.
 I hope to hear from you soon.

 I hope you enjoy the story.
 Stay tuned for Zack and Olivia’s next assignment.